Talking with Children and Young People

 Our approach to talking with young people in out of home care incorporates the SAFE book series developed by the NSW Children's Guardian.

 “The books support the rights of children and promotes them having a voice.

 - Help children identify the parts of their body that are private

 - Encourage them to think about five people who they trust to help them if they feel scared, sad or upset” (NSW Children’s Guardian)

-As part of this approach, LWB case workers will also be assessing two questions in relation to each child: one about their perception of the safety and wellbeing of each child, and one about the child’s self-report of their support network (this is related to the content of the SAFE Book – “Fiona and her five heroes”).
+LWB case workers will be reading books to children from March 2018 as part of this approach, they will also be assessing two questions in relation to each child: one about their perception of the safety and wellbeing of each child, and one about the child’s self-report of their support network (this is related to the content of the SAFE Book – “Fiona and her five heroes”).